trishaganesh/AP-CS/README.md

 # AP-CS
-Here is the work/assignments from apcs.
+Here is the work/assignments from APCSA.